infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 ### List permissions ###

-Every user with the volume descriptor and the right permissions can consult the Access Control List (ACL) associated with a file system object:
+Every user with the volume descriptor and read permissions can consult the Access Control List (ACL) associated with a file system object:

 ```
 $> infinit-acl --list --path /mnt/shared/awesome.txt